wp-plugins/mycred/readme.txt

 * Added option to re-name the points history slug from the default "mycred-history".
 * Fixed Bug #39 - If user object is not passed on when wp_login fires, the loggin_in() method fails.
 * Updated bbPress Support by adding the option to enforce a daily limit for topic replies and fav replies.
 Also added option to deduct points for forums, topics and replies getting deleted.
+* Added new shortcode mycred_video for awarding / deducting points for viewing YouTube videos.

 = 1.1.2 =
 * Fixed Bug #35 - Rankings is not displaying in BuddyPress profile header.